28harishkumar/LyfScan/README.md

 LyfScan a rich scanning application that was being built for the internal functionalities of Lyflink (a healthcare-related application).
 With the motivation of the government’s App Innovate Challenge, it is planned to build as a standalone project.
 To make it competitive as a commercial product, some more essential features have been added.

+## Work in progress
+This apps is under development.
+Expected beta version release 22nd August 2020.

 ## Features:

 1. Document Scanner: Scans documents, ID cards, passports and QR Code